ni/measurement-plugin-packager-labview/CONTRIBUTING.md

    root directory

-The `ni_measurement_plugin_packager` package contains the libraries and template files required to build NI Packages for measurement plug-ins.
+The `ni_measurement_plugin_packager` package contains the libraries and template files required to build measurement plug-ins into NI Packages.

 ### Packager Helpers